Corona vaccinations in Vaasa

-If you have even mild symptoms of a respiratory infection such as runny nose, cough, sore throat, muscle aches or fever, and/or lose your sense of smell and/or taste, stay at home and call your local health station for an assessment of the need for treatment and possible corona testing.
+If you have even mild symptoms of a respiratory infection such as runny nose, cough, sore throat, muscle aches or fever, and/or lose your sense of smell and/or taste, stay at home.
+You can also call your local health station for an assessment of the need for treatment and possible corona testing.

 Call your health station if you suspect a coronavirus infection

-If you suspect a coronavirus infection and have been in a risk of exposure and you have symptoms, call your health station for possible testing, even if the flu symptoms are only mild, and avoid social contact.
+If you suspect a coronavirus infection and have been in a risk of exposure and you have symptoms, fill in the coronavirus check-up if you suspect you have been infected: www.omaolo.fi or call your health station for possible testing, even if the flu symptoms are only mild, and avoid social contact.
 You can get further instructions by phone from the health centre.
 Don´t come to the health centre to infect others.

 Gerby Health Centre, tel.
 06 325 1711